andreabradpitto/Experimental-robotics-laboratory/assignment3/README.md

 ## Introduction
 This is the repository for the third and last assignment of the Robotics engineering "Experimental robotics laboratory" course, a.y.
 2020/2021, held in the University of Genoa.
 This work is focused on the implemetation of a ROS-based finite state machine (FSM) nested within a more complex architecture.
 This project has been coded with [Python 2.7](https://www.python.org/download/releases/2.7/) and it has been tested on [ROS Kinetic](http://wiki.ros.org/kinetic).

+---

+## /!\ Documentation /!\
+In order to access the full documentation page, download this package and double-click on the "Documentation" file.

+---

 ## Setting
 Like for the previous assignment, [Assignment 2](https://github.com/andreabradpitto/Experimental-robotics-laboratory/tree/main/assignment2), the main subject of the project is a robotic dog.
 This time, it is free to wander inside a house, comprising 6 different rooms: the entrance, the closet, the living room, the kitchen, the bathroom, and the bedroom.
 Each of these room locations is schematically represented by a colored ball lying on the ground, so that the dog can recognize them.
 In order to avoid ambiguities, each ball has a different color; following the same order mentioned above, the colors are: blue, red, green, yellow, magenta and black.
 Event though the house is not procedurally generated (i.e. it is always the same model), every time the simulation is started, the robot does not know where these room are, so it has to learn the house planimetry by exploration.
 The only thing it knows, indeed, is the association of each colored ball to its respective room, so that when the robotic dog sees e.g. the yellow ball, it knows that that room is the kitchen.<br/>
 <br/>